Digital-Data-Co/forge-docs/src/user-guide/inventory/kerberos.md

 Also make sure:

-* A username and password are provided (Semaphore credentials)
+* A username and password are provided (Forge credentials)
 * The user format is `domain\\username` (e.g., `CORP\\admin`) if needed

 The key setting is: